tuftsdatalab/Research_Technology_Bioinformatics/tutorials/IntroToNGSGalaxy/README.md

-### A Tufts University Research Technology Workshop
+### Intro to the Tufts Galaxy Server for Bioinformatics

 ## Description
 This course is an introduction to NGS data using Galaxy on [Tufts University's Galaxy server](https://galaxy.cluster.tufts.edu).